 What is TH!NK?

-TH!NK is a new initiative on campus that is designed to cultivate students’ higher order skills in critical and creative thinking.
+TH!NK is an initiative that is designed to cultivate students’ higher order skills in critical and creative thinking.
 In TH!NK courses, students explore disciplinary content through a lens of critical and creative thinking.
-In Phase I of this project (Fall 2014 and 2015), we are focusing on courses that serve primarily first-year students.
-Beginning Fall 2016, we will engage students at all levels of the undergraduate experience.

 Most of us already try to incorporate critical and creative thinking in our courses, but many of us could do more with accessible resources and training.
 Furthermore, there are strategies we can employ broadly across campus that will allow students to transfer their higher-order thinking skills from one learning experience to another.
 Two strategies that are employed in all TH!NK courses are the use of a common language to explicitly talk about the intellectual standards of critical and creative thinking, and a focus on self-reflection (thinking about our own thinking).

 There are three main ways for faculty members to engage with the TH!NK initiative: as a TH!NK faculty member, as a CAT scorer, or through TH!NK workshops in the Office of Faculty Development.

 30 faculty members will be selected to serve as THINK Faculty each year.
 TH!NK Faculty receive extensive training in teaching strategies to enhance students’ critical and creative thinking skills.
 Training includes:

 - May (the week following commencement): intensive workshop in teaching strategies

 - Summer prior to implementation: support in developing targeted activities and course revisions